07 Oct Desk Job? How to combat the effects of sitting for long periods

 Spinal health is vital, yet it can often become a low priority when life’s other stresses get in the way.
 Hopefully, you can start implementing some of our suggestions into your routine to improve any issues you’re having.
 Better still, if you’re not yet having these issues, but sit at a desk for most of the day, start them now to avoid future problems.
 Of course, if you need a check-up or just a little more guidance, we’re always here to help.

-To book an appointment with Dr Scott please call 3482 2637 or click here to book an appointment online.
+To book an appointment call 3482 2637 or click here to book an appointment online.